Neutrinoless $\beta\beta$-Decay in DCEQTDA: Summary and Final Remarks

 2) It allows working with a single-particle space large enough for the DCE sum rules to be satisfied; and

-3) it jointly describes the $\b\b$-decays and DCERs to all $0^+$ and $2^+$ final states, as well as their $Q$-values, energies, resonances and sum rules.
+3) it jointly describes the $\b\b$-decays and DCERs to all $0^+$ and $2^+$ final states, as well as their $Q$-values, energies, resonances, and sum rules.

 We believe that these three aspects are indispensable for a reliable assessment of $ 0\nu\b\b$ NMEs.
 The commonly used $pn$-QRPA model, being limited to the description of ground-state NMEs, does not meet these conditions.
-The model that comes closest to these requirements is the shell model~\cite{Aue18}.
+As far as we know, the only other nuclear model capable of evaluating all the double charge exchange observables, which we discuss here, is the Shell Model, but such a comprehensive study has not been done.
+So far, only Auerbach and his collaborators \cite{Zhe89,Aue89,Aue18,Aue18a, Aue87,Aue90} have gone in this direction.